 The reality is that clients not only want to interact with hard numbers but also need to visualize the success story behind the results.
 In short, combining elements of data, information, knowledge, and insights into a visual format can be incredibly valuable in client reporting.

 As mentioned, it’s human nature for us to be storytellers.
 Scholars have pointed out that storytelling has long been one of the most important mediums to influence, teach, and inspire an audience.
-In the context of data science, after collecting, cleaning, and analyzing data, the next step is to relay context using a compelling narrative and visuals that help them grasp the significance of the data.
+In the context of data science, the next step after collecting, cleaning, and analyzing data is to relay context using a compelling narrative and visuals that help the client grasp the significance of the data.

 How To Be an Exceptional Data Storyteller

-As mentioned, once data is ready to be analyzed the next step is to extract meaningful insights from it.
-Although these insights are crucial to client reporting, they must be combined with a data story in order to communicate meaning.
+Once data is ready to be analyzed, the next step is extracting meaningful insights from it.
+Although these insights are crucial to client reporting, they must be combined with a data story to communicate meaning.
 As the Forbes contributor Brent Dykes notes:

 When you package up your insights as a data story, you build a bridge for your data to the influential, emotional side of the brain.